 Camp Sequoia uses an outside payroll company to print payroll checks.
-Your payroll information (salary, days absent, taxes, etc.) is accumulated, and then we forward all this information to our outside processor for DIRECT DEPOSIT.
+Your payroll information (salary, days absent, taxes, etc.) is accumulated, and then we forward all this information to our outside processor.
 Any surprises will require us to issue you a manual check and this may delay your receiving final payment.